SmArT-32-projects/ADDimmer/README.md

 | **Poco F6 Pro/Redmi K70** *(vermeer)* | Lunaris AOSP 3.12 (Android 16) | ✅ Compatible | Requires manual brightness configuration |
 | **Redmi Note 5** *(whyred)* | LineageOS 22.2 | ❓ Presumed Incompatible | Insufficient data, needs further testing |

+> **Troubleshooting Note:** If you encounter bugs on the stable release, please check if they persist on the latest **experimental pre-release**.
+If the bug is already fixed in the experimental build, letting me know in a report or feedback is still greatly appreciated!

 This module is intended to solve the following common issues:
 1. AOD brightness gets stuck at the level it was when the screen was turned off.